Matching Sectors

 • High Energy Physics Research Facilities

-We work on the technological development of particle accelerators and contribute to the development of advanced science.
-In particular, we are participating in large-scale accelerator projects (such as "J-PARC"*(JAEA, KEK) and "Super-KEKB" (KEK)) and working on the technological development of key components such as electromagnets and accelerating cavities.
-We are also involved in the production of superconducting magnets for the "LHC High Luminosity Upgrade" at the European Organization for Nuclear Research (CERN) (KEK).
+We engage in the technological development of particle accelerators and contribute to the advancement of leading-edge science.
+In particular, we participate in large-scale accelerator projects such as J-PARC (JAEA, KEK) and SuperKEKB (KEK), working on the development of key components including electromagnets and accelerating cavities.
+We are also involved in the manufacturing of superconducting magnets for the High-Luminosity LHC Upgrade at the European Organization for Nuclear Research (CERN), in collaboration with KEK.

 *J-PARC: Japan Atomic Energy Agency (JAEA) and Inter-University Research Institute Corporation.
 High Energy Accelerator Research Organization (KEK).